georgeyord/dockerfiles/compose/rockmongo/README.md

  * WebUI server port isset by default to `80` and can be changed in `docker-compose.yml`

 ## Commands
- * `fig up -d` to run Rockmongo in the background
+ * `docker-compose up -d` to run Rockmongo in the background
- * `fig run rockmongo env` to check the internal environment variables
+ * `docker-compose run rockmongo env` to check the internal environment variables